ETFs (Exchange Traded Funds) - The Definitive New Zealand Guide

 - No control over holdings: An ETF invests by following a strategy and is unemotional in its decisions, it doesn't respond to market insights.
 In short, there is no way to influence what shares you're invested in as an ETF must follow its mandate.

 - Limited exposure to different investing strategies: Many ETFs follow an index, so if a new company lists on the sharemarket, it's unlikely any ETF will include it until it falls within the investment strategy.
-For example, when a2 Milk listed on the NZX, it was around 33 cents, but it only joined the NZX50 when it s value reached about 65 cents.
+For example, when a2 Milk listed on the NZX, it was around 33 cents, but it only joined the NZX50 when its value reached about 65 cents.
 However, if you invested in an ETF following the NZX 10, the ETF wouldn't invest into a2 Milk until the share price was around $5.
 For this reason, there's a lot of upside that is missed out on.

 - Losses can be extended: Suppose a company is performing poorly.
 In that case, the ETF will continue to hold the shares for that company until they no longer meet the requirements of the ETF's investing strategy - for example when the market capitalisation becomes too small.
 This means losses can be incurred while other investors sell off their poor-performing investments.